AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 An `Area` represents space on the stack; it may use either the `RegSlot` constructor to represent a single stack slot for a register or the `CallArea` constructor to represent parameters passed to/from a function call/return.
 In a `CallArea`, the `BlockId` is the label of the function call's continuation, and the two integers are the sizes of the outgoing and incoming parameter-passing areas.

 To name a specific location on the stack, we represent its address with a new kind of `CmmExpr`: the `CmmStackSlot`.
 A `CmmStackSlot` is just an integer offset into an `Area`.
-If the `Area` is a `RegSlot`, it is a dynamic invariant that the offset must be `0`.
+If the `Area` is a `RegSlot`, we might still use a non-zero offset: for example, we might want to load the low word from a long integer.

 Notice that a `CmmStackSlot` is an *address*, so we can say